Darwin Tides

 Flotation devices are another essential component of safety gear.
 Life jackets should be worn at all times, and it is advisable to have additional flotation devices readily accessible for passengers.
 These products come in various sizes and types, catering to different activities and body weights, and selecting the right one can significantly enhance safety during sailing trips.

 Man overboard (MOB) rescue systems are also crucial for ensuring safety at sea.
 These high-visibility devices and systems help facilitate swift recovery of individuals who accidentally fall overboard.
-Familiarizing oneself with the use of these systems and conducting regular drills with the crew can prepare everyone for quick action should an incident arise.
+Familiarising oneself with the use of these systems and conducting regular drills with the crew can prepare everyone for quick action should an incident arise.